xgcm/xgcm/doc/ufunc_examples.rst

         """First order forward difference along any axis""" return np.apply_along_axis(diff_forward_1d, axis, arr)

+Each vector component will be differentiated along one axis, and doing so with a first order forward difference would shift the data's position along that axis.
+Therefore our signature should look something like this ``"(X:left,Y:center),(X:center,Y:left)->(X:center,Y:center)"``.

-Now if we treat the components of the ``(U, V)`` vector as independent scalars, our grid ufunc could be defined like this
+We also need to pad the data to replace the elements that will be removed by the `diff` function, so our grid ufunc can be defined like this

 .. ipython:: python